hashicorp/terraform-provider-awscc/contributing/FAQ.md

 * Simon Davis, Engineering Manager - GitHub [@breathingdust](https://github.com/breathingdust)
 * Kerim Satirli,  Developer Advocate - GitHub [@ksatirli](https://github.com/ksatirli)

-### How is this provider different than the existing AWS provider?
+### How is this provider different from the existing AWS provider?

 The Cloud Control provider is wholly generated from AWS CloudFormation schema.
 This means no manual work is required to add new features or services to the provider, and practitioners can expect to use AWS services within days of the AWS's launch rather than potentially wait for community support to prioritize that feature for inclusion.
-The standard [AWS Provider](https://github.com/hashicorp/terraform-provider-aws) is manually written and is the work of thousands of contributors and years of work.
+The standard [AWS Provider](https://github.com/hashicorp/terraform-provider-aws) is manually written and is the product of thousands of contributors and years of work.

 ### CloudFormation seems to support the resource I want to use, but I don’t see it in the provider?